jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/07/2017-07-28-why-are-they-calling-people-as-animals-at-mit.md

 But... for now, we will just follow what we think is _clear_ today.

 <!--
 But we can't just define things by what is _clear_, right?.
-What is _clear_ to yout might not be _clear_ to me.
+What is _clear_ to you might not be _clear_ to me.
 Plants have age, and they can have names.
 Certainly they can be classified as animals.
 -->

 Okay...
 An animal is